Tuesday’s best high school basketball performances

 Boys

-Josh Brown, Durango — The sophomore had 20 points in a 73-30 win over Bonanza.
+Emeka Ceaser, Centennial — The senior scored 16 points in a 79-56 loss to Wasatch (Utah).

-Willie Coward, Basic — The senior had nine points and 10 rebounds in a 50-42 win over Faith Lutheran.
+Prince Davis, Desert Pines — The freshman had 15 points, two assists and three steals in a 71-61 win over Rancho.

-Qualib Ghallab, Chaparral — The freshman had 16 points and eight rebounds in a 64-17 win over Tech.
+Brandon Enriquez, Shadow Ridge — The senior scored 16 points in a 66-59 win over Cheyenne.

-Tylen Riley, Durango — The junior had 22 points in a 73-30 win over Bonanza.
+Jack Ferrence, Lake Mead — The senior scored 20 points in a 68-20 win over Founders Academy.

-Josiah Scott, Chaparral — The senior had 16 points and eight rebounds in a 64-17 win over Tech.
+Zack Pompa, Shadow Ridge — The senior scored 21 points in a 66-59 win over Cheyenne.

-Phoenix Wortham, Green Valley — The senior had 26 points and six rebounds in a 57-46 win over Boulder City.
+Jamir Stephens, Desert Pines — The senior had 17 points, six rebounds, six assists and five steals in a 71-61 win over Rancho.

+David Tinner, Cheyenne — The senior scored 24 points in a 66-59 loss to Shadow Ridge.

+Donavon Webster, Cheyenne — The senior scored 18 points in a 66-59 loss to Shadow Ridge.

 Girls

-Victoria Leal, Silverado — The junior had 17 points in a 55-13 win over Rancho.
+Elise Williams, Shadow Ridge — The junior scored 17 points in a 67-26 win over Cheyenne.

-Sydney Reese, Moapa Valley — The junior had 10 points, 11 rebounds and eight blocks in a 40-20 win over Enterprise (Utah).
+Kamilyah Williams, Basic — The freshman scored 18 points in a 46-43 loss to Green Valley.

 Tuesday’s scores